CodecoolGlobal/tech-interview-workbook-zoltanMaroti/docs/module_advanced_enterprise_general.md

 ### Software Methodologies
 #### What kind of software-lifecycle models do you know?
+A software lifecycle model is a standardised format for planning, organising and running a new development project.

+Agile, Lean, Waterfall, Iterative, Spiral, DevOps, Extreme Programming, Rapid Prototyping
 #### What is a UML diagram?
 What kind of diagram types do you know?
+The Unified Modeling Language is a standard visual modeling language intended to be used for modeling business and similar processes, analysis, design, and implementation of software-based systems.
+UML is a common language for business analysts, software architects and developers used to describe, specify, design, and document existing or new business processes, structure and behavior of artifacts of software systems.

+There are two main categories; structure diagrams and behavioral diagrams:
+1. Structure Diagrams
+- Class Diagram
+- Component Diagram
+- Deployment Diagram
+- Object Diagram
+...

+2. Behavioral Diagrams
+- Use Case Diagram
+- Activity Diagram
+- State Machine Diagram
+- Sequence Diagram
+- Communication Diagram
+- Timing Diagram
+...
 #### What is a UML class diagram?
 What are the typical elements?
+A class diagram in the Unified Modeling Language (UML) is a type of static structure diagram that describes the structure of a system by showing the system's classes, their attributes, methods, and the relationships among objects.

+The class diagram is the main building block of object-oriented modeling.

+Elements:
+- Class
+- Attribute
+- Generalization
+- Association
+- Multiplicity
+- Aggregation
 #### What kind of design patterns do you know?
 Bring at least 3 examples.
+**Factory Pattern** - In Factory pattern, we create object without exposing the creation logic to the client and refer to newly created object using a common interface.

+**Singleton Pattern** - This pattern involves a single class which is responsible to create an object while making sure that only single object gets created.
+This class provides a way to access its only object which can be accessed directly without need to instantiate the object of the class.

+**Iterator Pattern** - This pattern is used to get a way to access the elements of a collection object in sequential manner without any need to know its underlying representation.
+The elements of an aggregate object can be accessed and traversed without exposing its representation (data structures).

+**MVC Pattern** - MVC Pattern stands for Model-View-Controller Pattern.
+This pattern is used to separate application's concerns.
 #### What is the purpose of the Iterator Pattern?
+This pattern is used to get a way to access the elements of a collection object in sequential manner without any need to know its underlying representation.
+The elements of an aggregate object can be accessed and traversed without exposing its representation (data structures).
 #### What do you know about the SOLID principles?
+These 5 principles were introduced by Robert C. Martin (Uncle Bob), in his 2000 paper Design Principles and Design Patterns.
+The intention of these principles is to make software designs more understandable, easier to maintain and easier to extend.

+**S — Single responsibility principle**
+Every module or class should have responsibility over a single part of the functionality provided by the software.

+**O — Open/closed principle**
+"Software entities ... should be open for extension, but closed for modification."
+We can make sure that our code is compliant with the open/closed principle by utilizing inheritance and/or implementing interfaces that enable classes to polymorphically substitute for each other.

+**L — Liskov substitution principle**
+"Objects in a program should be replaceable with instances of their subtypes without altering the correctness of that program."
+If S is a subtype of T, then objects of type T may be replaced (or substituted) with objects of type S. More generally it states that objects in a program should be replaceable with instances of their subtypes without altering the correctness of that program.

+**I — Interface segregation principle**
+"Many client-specific interfaces are better than one general-purpose interface."
+No client should be forced to depend on methods it does not use.
+Put more simply: Do not add additional functionality to an existing interface by adding new methods.
+Instead, create a new interface and let your class implement multiple interfaces if needed.

+**D - Dependency inversion principle**
+"One should "depend upon abstractions, [not] concretions."
+Dependency inversion principle is a way to decouple software modules.
+This principle states that High-level modules should not depend on low-level modules.
+Both should depend on abstractions.
+Abstractions should not depend on details.
+Details should depend on abstractions.

 #### How would you separate data storage code and business logic code (which uses stored data) in an application?
+I would use MVC design pattern

 ## Computer science